DataFire/Integrations/integrations/generated/amazonaws_kinesisanalytics/README.md

   * items [InputDescription](#inputdescription)

 ### InputLambdaProcessor
-* InputLambdaProcessor `object`: An object that contains the ARN of the <a href="https://aws.amazon.com/documentation/lambda/">AWS Lambda</a> function that is used to preprocess records in the stream, and the ARN of the IAM role used to access the AWS Lambda function.
+* InputLambdaProcessor `object`: An object that contains the Amazon Resource Name (ARN) of the <a href="https://aws.amazon.com/documentation/lambda/">AWS Lambda</a> function that is used to preprocess records in the stream, and the ARN of the IAM role that is used to access the AWS Lambda function.
   * ResourceARN **required** [ResourceARN](#resourcearn)
   * RoleARN **required** [RoleARN](#rolearn)

 ### InputLambdaProcessorDescription
-* InputLambdaProcessorDescription `object`: An object that contains the ARN of the <a href="https://aws.amazon.com/documentation/lambda/">AWS Lambda</a> function that is used to preprocess records in the stream, and the ARN of the IAM role used to access the AWS Lambda expression.
+* InputLambdaProcessorDescription `object`: An object that contains the Amazon Resource Name (ARN) of the <a href="https://aws.amazon.com/documentation/lambda/">AWS Lambda</a> function that is used to preprocess records in the stream, and the ARN of the IAM role that is used to access the AWS Lambda expression.
   * ResourceARN [ResourceARN](#resourcearn)
   * RoleARN [RoleARN](#rolearn)